-Transitions are often difficult for individuals on the autism spectrum and their families.
-People with ASD usually rely on routines in order to better navigate social situations, and a sudden schedule or lifestyle change, such as beginning or graduating from school or starting a new job, can be very disruptive and discomforting.
-That said, preparatory activities can reduce the stress of transitions, resulting in confidence and comfort during these difficult phases.
+Transitions are often difficult for people on the autism spectrum and their families.
+People with ASD usually rely on routines to navigate social situations, and a sudden schedule or lifestyle change, such as beginning school, graduating or starting a new job, can be very disruptive and discomforting.
+Preparatory activities can reduce the stress of transitions, resulting in more confidence and comfort during these difficult phases.

-For many people with ASD, a major early transition is that from the home environment to preschool or kindergarten settings.
-Fortunately, at this stage in life many helpful resources are available.
-An Individualized Education Program (IEP) can help the student with special needs to pursue a valuable and appropriate education.
-The mandate for that “fair and appropriate public education” (FAPE) comes from the Individuals with Disabilities Education Act (IDEA; http://idea.ed.gov/).
-Acclimation to the social environment of the school requires support from parents, teachers and other school personnel, and other students.
-For more information and guidance on elementary-age school transitions, click here.
+For many, a major early transition is the one from the home environment to preschool or kindergarten.
+Fortunately, many helpful resources are available for children at this age.
+An Individualized Education Program (IEP) can help the student with special needs to pursue a valuable education in an appropriate setting.
+Acclimation to the educational plan and the social environment of the school requires support from parents, teachers and other school personnel, and other students.

-As students with ASD progress through middle and high school, transitions remain a present and challenging aspect of life.
-Along with the physical and emotional changes and challenges of puberty (click here for suggestions on how to address these), the student and his/her family will in many cases begin to address the move to either employment or college life; this transition planning should begin when the child reaches age 14.
-And, in fact, transition services are mandated under IDEA for disabled children age 14 and older.
-Click here for ways to involve the student with autism in the transition after high school.
+As students with ASD progress through middle and high school, transitions remain a persistent and challenging aspect of life.
+Along with the physical and emotional changes and challenges of puberty, the student and his/her family might begin to address the eventual move to employment or college life; this transition planning should begin when the child reaches age 14.
+And, in fact, transition services are mandated under IDEA for children with disabilities ages 14 and up.

-Many individuals with ASD pursue higher education, earning degrees as well as learning the skills they will need for adult life.
-(Click here to learn about the college transition.)
-Some colleges provide resources to students with special needs and there are also programs available that offer social, academic, career and life skills supports necessary for postsecondary success.
+Many people with ASD pursue higher education, earning degrees and practicing the skills they will need for adult life.
+Some colleges provide resources to students with special needs, and there are also programs available that offer social, academic, career and life skills supports necessary for postsecondary success.
+Learning what resources and supports a school offers is an important step in choosing which college to attend.
 For information about one such program, click here.

-At some point (either after high school or college), the time will likely come to find a job that provides the individual with income, a social experience, and fulfilling work.
-This transition is a difficult one that requires much effort on the part of the individual and his or her loved ones, but it is, of course, a very rewarding one.
-Once a job is found, chances are that the individual will eventually make a job or career switch at least a few times during their lifetime, which involves acclimating to a new work environment and new people.
-Click here for an article about job transitions for people with Asperger’s Syndrome.
+At some point, the time likely will come to find a job for the young adult that provides income, a social experience and fulfilling work.
+This transition is a difficult one that requires much effort on the part of the individual and his or her loved ones.
+Chances are that the person with autism will eventually switch jobs or careers at least a few times during his or her lifetime, which involves acclimating to a new work environment and new people.
+Though challenging, these times are extremely rewarding.